 Audrey Amos was named Principal of John Muir Elementary School in June 2011.
 Before joining John Muir, Ms. Amos was a Vice Principal at Willard Middle School, a Teacher on Special Assignment in the BUSD Research, Evaluation and Assessment Department and a Computer Teacher at Longfellow teaching 6th - 8th graders.
 Ms. Amos has been in BUSD since 2005 and in education since 2001.
 Ms. Amos received her Masters of Arts in Education from University of California, Berkeley and her Bachelor of Arts in Computer Science from National University.
-In her spare time, she enjoys reading, gardening and spending time with her family, especially her grandchildren.
+In her spare time, she enjoys reading, gardening, working out, and spending time with her family, especially her three granddaughters!.

 certificated classroom Teachers

 Mr. Thomas has been teaching at John Muir since 2004.
 Prior to that, he taught in Oakland for two years, before signing up as a substitute for a variety of school districts.
 He got his undergraduate degree at Humboldt State University, where he majored in art, and received his teaching credential from Hayward State University.
 Mr. Thomas grew up in Los Angeles and Panama, and he enjoys salsa dancing, glass blowing, ceramics and a unique art form called the “mola” that comes from Panama’s Cuna Indians.

 Kindergarten -- Barbara Vogel, Room 2, firstname.lastname@example.org